alshell7/mitm-perk-quiz/README.md

         the **Correct** attribute of the question.
 The one which equals is the **right option!**

->   A snippet for it from the script goes like,
+>   A snippet for it goes like,

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ python
 def verifyRightAnswer(answer_id, correct_sha, authentication_token):